 Model 4 can be very profitable if you can find a suitable property.
 Plenty of landlords don’t want the hassle of managing short-term rentals – it’s a time sap dealing with the extra cleaning and management when you have a high turnover of tenants.
-If you can find a suitable property and have time to list it on sites like Airbnb, manage enquires, and deal with all the tasks associated with holiday lets, short-term rent to rent tenants are a good cash cow.
+If you can find a suitable property and have time to list it on sites like Airbnb, manage enquires, and deal with all the tasks associated with holiday lets, this could be a profitable model.
 Perhaps not in the current climate, but once Covid-19 restrictions have been lifted, it’s a model worth considering.

 The Pros of Rent to Rent